usnistgov/multibag-py/docs/multibag-profile-spec.md

 To address this problem, this profile supports a mechanism for _non-destructive updates_.
 It allows a repository to create "errata" or "update" bags which contain only those parts of the dataset that have changed.
 These are combined with the previous bags to create a new Multibag aggregation and a new version of the dataset.
 All previous versions of the dataset can be reconstituted by retrieving the proper Head Bag for that version.

-> Note that this version of the Multibag Profile does not address how to handle deletions of files in an update to an aggregation.
-This is planned to be addressed in a future version.

 <a name="The_Multibag_Data_Structure"></a>
 ## The Multibag Data Structure